HoffsMH/dotfiles/taskell.md

 ## Doing

+## Done

 - exenv installation automated
 - get rid of ST its no longer needed

-## Done
+- polybar setup and dotfile
+- mouse resizing and moving
+- get rid of ST its no longer needed
+- xsel spam on stopping xinit
+    > it was clipmenud
+- systemctl scripts that work only if the service or unit is found
+    > use || echo "something didn' work"